 If you have children then these matters become particularly important and you may be interested in our guide to arrangements for children.

 Whether you are considering living with your partner, or if you are already cohabiting or in the event of breaking up, our family team can advise you of your rights and responsibilities.
-For further information, and if you wish to take advantage of our free initial interview to see whether we can be of assistance, please contact us.
+For further information please contact us.